Free Online Tool

 Everything you need to know about this free page counter tool.

 It starts at the homepage, fetches the HTML, finds all <a> links, and adds any same-domain links it hasn't seen to a queue.
-It keeps going until the queue is empty or the max-page limit is reached.
+It keeps going until the queue is completely empty — every reachable page is counted.

 No. The crawler does not authenticate or submit forms.
 It only counts publicly accessible pages that can be reached by following links from the homepage.